Why putting a citizenship question on the census is a big deal

 Why is this coming up now?

-The Justice Department asked officials to add the citizenship question, saying it needed better data to help enforce the Voting Rights Act.
+The Justice Department asked officials to add the citizenship question, saying it needed better data on the voting age population to help enforce the Voting Rights Act.
 In a memo Monday, Secretary of Commerce Wilbur Ross, whose department runs the census, said he was granting the Justice Department's request.

 Supporters say this is a common-sense question that simply makes sense to ask.

-Critics argue it's a political decision aimed at shifting the balance of power -- and that it's no coincidence administration officials made the push to add a question that runs the risk of significantly undercounting immigrant, minority and low-income populations.
+Critics argue that the Justice Department has other ways to get citizenship data without interfering with the census.
+They say the change is a political decision aimed at shifting the balance of power -- and that it's no coincidence administration officials made the push to add a question that runs the risk of significantly undercounting immigrant, minority and low-income populations.

 What exactly are critics concerned about?